Kris O'Dowd: College career

-The 6-foot-5, 300-pound O'Dowd is the first true freshman in USC history to start a game at center for the Trojans.
+At the University of Southern California, the 6-foot-5, 300-pound O'Dowd became the first true freshman in Trojans history to start a game at center.
 According to USC officials, the last true freshman to start an opener on the offensive line was guard Travis Claridge against Penn State in 1996.
 Guard Brad Budde was the only other true freshman offensive lineman to start a post-World War II opener.
 Budde played against Missouri in 1976.
 His sophomore year, he was named to the 2008 First-team All-Pac-10.

 He suffered a kneecap injury before the 2009 season, and had to sit out the opener against San Jose State; his spot was filled in by veteran tackle Jeff Byers.

 Professional career

 Arizona Cardinals

-Despite being considered the 3rd best Center prospect in the NFL draft, O'Dowd was not selected in the 2011 NFL Draft.
+Despite being considered the 3rd best Center prospect in the NFL draft, O'Dowd was not selected in the 2011 NFL draft.
 He was signed as a free agent by the Arizona Cardinals.
 He was released on September 2, 2011.